astorDev/Astor.Logging/docs/json-logs.md

 }
 ```

-What this essentially means is that if we don't recognize an item as a primitive type we will just run a `ToString()` on it and return the received value, not allowing a complex analysis on a nested data.
+What this essentially means is that if we don't recognize an item as a primitive type we will just run a `ToString()` on it and return the received value, not allowing a complex analysis on nested data.

 ## Can we do better?

-Fortunatelly, there's another nuget called `Astor.Logging` providing us with another version of JSON Console logging out.
+Fortunately, there's another nuget called `Astor.Logging` providing us with another version of JSON Console logging out.
 Let's check it out!

 ```shell
 dotnet add package Astor.Logging